hsinwang5/Javascript-Exercises-/Flickr-Image-Search/README.md

 Allows a user to input a search term to retrieve recently uploaded images by tag.
 If the user likes an image, they can click+drag the image over to a clipboard to pin it up permanently.
-The original img disppears but they can still search for more pictures and drag those in too.
+The user still search for more pictures and drag those in too.
+They can remove pictures from the clipboard by dragging the pictures out.

 **todo: HTML drag and drop kinda sucks...write a custom drag code so things make sense instead of having to hack the drag and drop api (done!)